First Project with Avatars

 From the top menu, select Windows > Package Manager window.
 Then select Packages: In Project on the top left dropdown and also select the Genies Avatar SDK package on the left side menu.

-Click the Samples tab and click the Import button next to the Avatar Starter Scene sample.
+Click the Samples tab and click the Import button next to the Samples Starter Scene sample.

 Add the Character Controller Prefab

-In the Project window, open the Assets > Samples > Genies Avatar SDK > X.Y.Z > Avatar Starter Scene > Prefabs folder.
+In the Project window, open the Assets > Samples > Genies Avatar SDK > X.Y.Z > Sample Starter Scene > Avatar Starter > Prefabs folder.
 Drag the AvatarSpawn prefab into the scene.

 This character controller prefab has script components that will control the Avatar by moving and jumping using user input.